UST (company): History

-Diversity

-UST has several programs to help build diversity and inclusion in the workplace.
-This includes “The Sheroes Hours and “Tech She Can”, celebrating women in the tech industry; the Network Of Women USsociates; “Curved Colors,” a group for the LGBTQAI+ community; UST Impact, which looks for talent within the differently-abled community in India; which looks for talent within the differently abled community; and “UST Step IT Up,” which is an accelerated training program to train women, minorities, and veterans in STEM fields.
-In 2014, Joe Biden, who was then Vice President, visited the Detroit center of "UST Step IT Up" and spoke at an event.

-UST Campus
+Campuses

-UST is based in Orange County, California and has offices in more than 25 countries.
+UST is based in Orange County, California, and has offices in more than 25 countries.
 It is based in the following regions: the Americas, EMEA, APAC, and India.

-UST has started its expansion plans in the capital city Thiruvananthapuram with the construction of an own campus, near Technopark.
+UST has started its expansion plans in India in the capital city of Kerala, Thiruvananthapuram, with the construction of its own campus, near Technopark.
 The campus is spread over 36 acre.
 The campus will also feature a 12 acre waterbody channeling through the various blocks of the campus.

 Subsidiaries

 CyberProof

 CyberProof is a fully owned subsidiary of UST and founded in 2017 in Tel Aviv, Israel.

-The company is a security services company that helps organizations to intelligently manage incident detection and response.

 In January 2018, UST acquired BISEC, a cybersecurity company, for 5.8 million Dollars and integrated the technology into CyberProof.

-CyberProof is headquartered in Aliso Viejo, California, United States and has regional offices in London, United Kingdom; Trivandrum, India; Singapore and Barcelona, Spain.
-As of 2021, the company has approximately 500 employees worldwide.

-Tony Velleca is the chief executive officer of CyberProof and is a chief information security officer at UST.
-Yuval Wollman is President of CyberProof and is responsible for the company’s Israel-based Development & Operations.